Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

-The key issue with the shared task datasets was their treatment of complexity as a binary notion.
-When multiple annotators are asked to ``mark any complex word'' they will each draw on their subjective definition of complexity, and each will choose a different subset of words to be annotated as complex.
-The resulting annotations then reflect many opinions, and the data is varied.
-Even in aggregation, this still does not tell us about the nature of the words, but instead the annotator's perception of those words.
-Any future datasets should concentrate on providing continuous complexity values for the words and terms it covers.
-These could be given by asking annotators to mark words on a Likert scale as by Maddela-2018, or by looking at external measurements of the ability of people to read the words, such as lexical access time, eye tracking, etc. There are two factors to be considered here when measuring word complexity.
+There are two factors to be considered here when measuring word complexity.
 One is the perceived complexity of a word (how difficult an annotator estimates a word to be) and the other is the actual complexity of a word (how much difficulty that word presents to the reader) \cite{leroy2013user}.
-Clearly these are both important factors in estimating a word's complexity and although we may expect them to be well-correlated there is no guarantee they will be aligned.
+Clearly these are both important factors in estimating a word's complexity and although we may expect them to be correlated there is no guarantee they will be aligned.
 Whereas perceived complexity affects how a user may prejudge a text, actual complexity determines the degree with which a reader is likely to struggle.

+Of course, any measure of complexity which is derived by asking humans to give a subjective judgment of how difficult they find a word is bound to give a measure of perceived rather than actual complexity.
+In fact, measuring actual complexity would only be possible if the human was taken out of the loop altogether (even a setting where the reader doesn't know they are being assessed would rely on a participant's innately subjective assessment of each word).
+Any annotation scheme which focusses on continuous complexity judgments is still inviting perceived complexity assessment.
+By giving more levels to the assessment of complexity (i.e., through a Likert Scale assessment) the annotators have more ability to better record their perception of the complexity of the words that are being assessed.